johan-lejdung/go-microservice-api-template/README.md

 The database will automatically apply migrations if the variable in `.env` called `ENV` is either `dev` or `test`.

 I am using https://github.com/mattes/migrate for database migrations.

+Run a local database in docker with `docker-compose up`.

 ## Bootstrap
 I am using https://github.com/facebookgo/inject for dependency injection.